CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 5: Content Safety & Filtering.md

 ## Lab Overview

-In this exercise, you’ll implement content safety and moderation controls within the Azure AI Gateway to ensure that all user inputs and AI-generated outputs adhere to organizational safety standards.
-You’ll explore Azure AI Foundry’s Guardrails and Controls, including text, image, multimodal moderation, groundedness detection, prompt shields, and protected material detection.
+In this exercise, you will implement content safety and moderation controls within the Azure AI Gateway to ensure that all user inputs and AI-generated outputs adhere to organizational safety standards.
+You will explore Azure AI Foundry’s Guardrails and Controls, including text, image, multimodal moderation, groundedness detection, prompt shields, and protected material detection.
 You will then specify real-time content filtering rules using request headers and test how these filters affect API responses.
 Finally, you will apply content safety enforcement policies through Azure API Management (APIM), deploy the required infrastructure using Bicep templates, configure gateway-level safety rules, and validate how unsafe requests are blocked before reaching the underlying model.
-By the end, you'll gain hands-on experience applying safety controls across multiple layers model, request, and gateway, to ensure secure and compliant AI interactions.
+By the end, you will gain hands-on experience applying safety controls across multiple layers model, request, and gateway, to ensure secure and compliant AI interactions.

 ## Lab Objectives

+In this exercise, you will be performing the following tasks:

 - Task 1: Review content safety capabilities and configuration in AI Foundry